rv-ds-se-hub/rv_prateek_ml_camp/notebooks/00_setup_structure_tools.md

 #### What is TOML?

 TOML stands for "Tom's Obvious, Minimal Language."
 It's a configuration file format designed to be incredibly easy for humans to read.
 Its syntax is simple: key = "value" pairs grouped into [sections].
-Python has officially adopted pyproject.toml (PEP 518 & PEP 621) as the single, unified file for project metadata and tool configuration.

 **Comparison of formats:**